escontra/Alescontrela.github.io/_projects/gauss_gym.md

 ## Extracting scenes from videos
 ---

+Creating diverse, high-quality training environments has traditionally been a bottleneck in robot learning.
+Manual scene creation is labor-intensive, while existing datasets offer limited diversity.
+GaussGym dramatically simplifies this process by automatically extracting simulation-ready 3D scenes from videos and images.

-GaussGym leverages recent advances in Structure from Motion (SfM), Surface Reconstruction, and Differentiable Rendering to translate images and videos into 3D scenes.
-Input images are fed through VGGT to extract high-quality metric poses and point clouds with normals.
-These posed images and pointclouds are used to infer high resolution meshes and train 3D Gaussian Splatting models, which can be used to simulate contact physics and render high quality images in sim.
+**Automated Scene Pipeline**: Our pipeline leverages recent advances in Structure from Motion (SfM), Surface Reconstruction, and Differentiable Rendering.
+Input images are processed through [VGGT](https://vgg-t.github.io/) to extract metric poses and dense point clouds with normals.
+These are then used to: (1) reconstruct high-resolution collision meshes for physics simulation with [NKSR](https://github.com/nv-tlabs/NKSR), and (2) train 3D Gaussian Splatting models with [gsplat](https://github.com/nerfstudio-project/gsplat) for photorealistic rendering.

+**From Capture to Sim in Minutes**: What previously required days of manual modeling now happens automatically.
+Simply capture a video with your iPhone, run it through our pipeline, and get a simulation-ready scene complete with both visual rendering and collision geometry.
+This enables rapid iteration and massive scaling to thousands of diverse environments.

 <div style="text-align: center; margin: 30px 0;">
   <img src="https://gauss-gym.escontrela.me/data_compressed.png"